 Inside the park and to the left is Congo Square, marked by an inlaid-stone space, where slaves in the 18th and early 19th centuries gathered on Sunday, the only time they were permitted to play their music openly.
 The weekly meetings held here have been immortalized in the travelogues of visitors, leaving invaluable insight into the earliest stages of free musical practices by Africans in America and African Americans.
 Neighborhood musicians

 still congregate here at times for percussion jams, and it is difficult not to think of the musical spirit of ancestors hovering over them.
-Marie Laveau, the greatly feared and respected voodoo queen of antebellum New Orleans, had her home a block away on St. Ann Street and is reported to have held voodoo rituals here regularly.
+Marie Laveau, the greatly feared and respected voodoo queen of antebellum New Orleans, had her home a block away on St. Ann Street and is reported to have held rituals here regularly.

 Behind Congo Square is a large gray building, the Morris F.X.
 Jeff Municipal Auditorium; to the right, behind the auditorium, is the newly renovated Mahalia Jackson Center for the Performing Arts, which is home to the New Orleans Opera and the New Orleans Ballet and hosts an excellent year-round calendar of events—everything from readings to rock concerts.
 The St. Philip Street side of the park houses the Jazz National Historical Park, anchored by Perseverance Hall, the oldest Masonic temple in the state.
-Armstrong Park is patrolled by a security detail, but be very careful when wandering, and do not visit after dark.
+Louis Armstrong Park is patrolled by a security detail, but be very careful when wandering, and do not visit after dark.

-N. Rampart St. between St. Philip and St. Peter Sts., New Orleans, Louisiana, 70117, United States
+N. Rampart St. between St. Philip and St. Peter sts., New Orleans, Louisiana, 70117, USA